 Māori burial practices

 Māori buried people of high status close to settlements, then disinterred the bones and placed them in secret locations.
 Burial sites were tapu (sacred).
 These practices changed in the late 19th century, when European-style urupā or cemeteries developed near marae.

 Early European burials

 Sealers and whalers buried their dead at sea or around early whaling stations.
 One of the earliest European cemeteries is at Peraki, a Banks Peninsula whaling station founded by George Hempleman in 1837.

 The first settler burial grounds were located in or near emerging settlements – some were on public land, others around churches.
 The tombstones recorded the hardships of the time – young men were killed in accidents at work, women died in childbirth, and epidemics killed babies and young children.
-They also recorded where people came from and sometimes the name of the ship that had brought them to New Zealand and the port at which they had arrived.
+They also recorded where people came from, and sometimes named the ship that had brought them to New Zealand and the port at which they had arrived.

 The first town cemeteries